kemadev/ci-cd/README.md

 - An application is a microservice that works with other microservices to to achieve project's goals
 - Microservices are small, loosely coupled, and independently deployable and scalable
 - Each microservice should be agnostic of it downstreams.
 However, it should expose a clear and well-defined API to its downstreams for them to consume (that is, the microservice itself uses its upstreams' API)

+### Documentation

+- Go code documentation is accessible thanks to [pkgsite](https://pkg.go.dev/golang.org/x/pkgsite/cmd/pkgsite)!
+Just run `pkgsite` in the root of the project to serve its documentation
+- Global project documentation is available in the [doc](./doc) directory

 ### Development Guidelines and Conventions